-Karin Dashen is a longtime circle member, volunteer and has served as table captain chair for the last six luncheons.
+Karin Dashen is a longtime circle member, volunteer and has served as table captain chair for the last eight luncheons.
 We asked Karin to tell us what being a table captain means:

 “Table captains are the backbone of the luncheon.
 They drive attendance and without them, Bellevue LifeSpring would be unable to spread the message of what it does for the community.”